Revelation: Chapter 3

 In Revelation 3:8-10, the Lord reveals to this church that He knows their works, and that He had placed before them an open door that no one can shut.
 The church of Philadelphia had little strength, Zechariah 4:1-9, 2Corinthians 11:30, 2Corinthians 12:7-10, but relied on Christ for their strength.
 The Lord commended this church that they had kept His word and had not denied His name.

 The Lord also judges those who claim to be Jews, but in the eyes of the Lord, they are of the synagogue of Satan.
-This group of people must have and will afflict the members of this church, and the Philadelphia church greatly.
-But the Lord now proclaims that they will fall down at the feet of this church's members, and acknowledge that Christ loved the congregation of Philadelphia.
-These false Jews are the same group of individuals that the Lord referred to as He spoke to the church of Smyrna, Revelation 2:9.
+This group of people must have and will afflict the members of this church and the Philadelphia church greatly.
+But the Lord now proclaims that they will fall at the feet of this church's members and acknowledge that Christ loved the congregation of Philadelphia.
+These false Jews are the same group of individuals that the Lord referred to when He spoke to the church of Smyrna, Revelation 2:9.

 The Lord again commended this church for they had kept the commandments of Christ, John 14:21, 1John 2:3-6, and had endured patiently, Galatians 5:22-24, Colossians 1:9-12.
-As a result of these things, the Lord promised them that they will be kept from (not through) the hour of trial (the tribulation) that is coming upon the whole world to test them (those left behind following the rapture of the church before the tribulation).
+As a result of these things, the Lord promised them that they would be kept from (not through) the hour of trial (the tribulation) that is coming upon the whole world to test them (those left behind following the snatching away (rapture) of the church before the tribulation.
+The Lord will divinely intervene on their behalf to deliver them through this hour of temptation upon the whole world.
+Scripture is full of God’s intervention for His people, such as the number of times David was allowed to escape being arrested by King Saul.

 The Lord's condemnation

-The Philadelphia church is the second of two churches that the Lord gives no word of correction or condemnation.
-This church, in the face of those who persecuted them by thinking that they were doing the work of God, is faithful in all things and is given a great assurance that they will be raptured, and not go through the terrible days of the tribulation.
+The Philadelphia church is the second of two churches for which the Lord gives no word of correction or condemnation.
+This church, in the face of those who persecuted them and who thought they were doing the work of God, is faithful in all things and is given a great assurance as they rest in the Lord’s promises and take refuge in him.
+They will be delivered from the great tribulation, Daniel 12:1, as shown on this website, discussing the Background on church history and the churches.

 • A crown of love and compassion, Psalms 103:1-4